luismartinezs/todo-app-vue-api/README.md

 ### Docker

+You may need to run `sudo chmod 777 /var/run/docker.sock` on Ubuntu

 ```
 docker build -t todo-app .
 docker run -it -p 3000:3000 todo-app # Expose port 3000 of container to port 3000 of localhost